humanmade/coding-standards/CONTRIBUTING.md

 Any changes which cause existing, working production code to fail should trigger a new major release.
 Only bugfixes or making rules more lenient should be in minor releases.

 When publishing major releases, these need to be published in a two-step process.
 First, publish the standards, then bump the defaults after some time.
 This gives projects time to assess the changes and migrate at their own pace.
+The time between the publish and the default bump depends on the size and scope of the major changes, but generally should be 2-4 sprints worth of time for major changes.

 The process for releasing is: